Comparison of normal ovary and polycystic ovary.

 Being a “syndrome” doesn’t mean PCOS is any less difficult or painful to deal with than other health conditions.
 And, for some, it can be frustratingly difficult to treat (and even more annoying to live with, especially during your period).

-If you’re curious about what Polycystic Ovary Syndrome really entails or if you’ve been diagnosed with it, read on to learn more.
+If you’re curious about what Polycystic Ovarian Syndrome really entails or if you’ve been diagnosed with it, read on to learn more.
 We’ll cover how it is diagnosed, its most common symptoms, and how it affects your period.

-How is PCOS diagnosed?
+How exactly is PCOS diagnosed?

-1. Infrequent or absent ovulation,
+1. Infrequent or lack of ovulation,

 2. hyperandrogenism (high levels of androgens),